tristenwallace/My-Google-Homepage/README.md

-The Odin Project Curriculum
-Project #1: Google Homepage

-This is a simple clone of the Google Home page using foundational HTML and CSS techniques.
+CS50’s Web Programming with Python and JavaScript Project #1: Search

+Design a front-end for Google Search, Google Image Search, and Google Advanced Search.